drewroberts/website/first-video.md

 Leave a comment if you have additional suggestions.
 If I completely missed something, I will make this into a series and add your suggestions to the next video and give credit where it's due.

+I'll have a better video camera for any additional videos in this series.
+I just shot this one on my phone. #teampixel

 Thank you for your time, hopefully this was helpful.

 I am also committing to read every comment left on this video, so feel free to ask questions specific to your website and I'll respond.